TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 **DO NOT**
 - let the installer automatically configure your drive **( NO )**

+You will need your Kubuntu live USB.
+Use it to boot up your system.
+Choose "try Kubuntu".

+Configure your wifi network and bluetooth pointer in the test distro.
+Your settings will be transferred to the installer and your final installation.
+It's also easier than doing it in the installer interface.

+At the entrance to the partitioning section, choose "Manual" or "Something else" or the equivalent.

+Choose the btrfs file system and use up the unallocated portion of the drive.
+Choose "/" as mount point (see Do above).
+Fill in the all the boxes that need filling and install.

 ### Phase 3 - Configure primary OS
 **-- assumes _Kubuntu_**